-- We obtained evidence that the Group has current rights to tenure of its areas of interest; - We enquired with management, reviewed AIM announcements and reviewed minutes of Directors' meetings to ensure that the Group had not resolved to discontinue exploration and evaluation at any of its areas of interest; and - We examined the disclosures made in the financial report.
+- We obtained an understanding of the key processes associated with management's review of the carrying values of deferred exploration and evaluation expenditure; - We considered the Directors' assessment of potential indicators of impairment. - We obtained evidence that the Group has current rights to tenure of its areas of interest: - We enquired with management, reviewed AIM announcements and reviewed minutes of Directors' meetings to ensure that the Group had not resolved to discontinue exploration and evaluation at any of its areas of interest; and - We examined the disclosures made in the financial report.